Kris Bryant Player Props: Rockies vs. Astros

-The Colorado Rockies, including Kris Bryant (.222 on-base percentage in past 10 games, 116 points below season-long percentage), take on starting pitcher Brandon Bielak and the Houston Astros at Minute Maid Park, Tuesday at 4:10 PM ET.
+The Colorado Rockies, including Kris Bryant (.244 on-base percentage in past 10 games, 97 points below season-long percentage), battle starter J.P.
+France and the Houston Astros at Minute Maid Park, Wednesday at 2:10 PM ET.

-He had two hits (going 2-for-5) in his most recent appearance against the Tigers.
+He notched a home run while going 2-for-4 in his last game against the Astros.

 Kris Bryant Game Info & Props vs. the Astros